Pellizzon/MegadadosAPS2/README.md

 The words that are most emphasized by the word clouds are mostly nonsense, but there was actually margin for some strange results.
 "Flamengo" is not only a soccer team, but also a neighbourhood in Rio de Janeiro.
 Likewise, "Fluminense" means more than a soccer team.
 It describes anything that comes from Rio de Janeiro.

 Nonetheless, something had to be done in order to get better results.
 Thus, we resorted to a more complex analisys for our second iteration.
 We decided to consider only the local vocabulary, which means we ignored any word that was not in the range of 5 words before or after the occurance of a target word.
-With this new approach we ended up getting much better results:
+This new approach yielded much better results:

 <div style="text-align: center">
     <img src="assets/FlamengoLocal.png"/>